dmcmeekan9/dmcmeekan9/README.md

 I am in graduate school at Western Illinois University with intentions of graduating in May 2021.
 I currently have courses focused on computer architecture, server-side development, and distributed systems.
-I also am working on a thesis that will be intended on making my own security protocols for WebRTC. <br>
+I also am working on a thesis that involves the creation of my own security protocols for WebRTC. <br>
 ### 💻 Current Projects
 I have three projects currently in full-force.
-With a close colleague, we have a half-way developed game, Lost In Peril using LibGDX.
+With a close colleague, @timmay54, we have a half-way developed game, Lost In Peril using the game engineLibGDX.
-Also with a close colleague, a cattle voting application is in the works.
+Also with, @timmay54, a cattle voting application is in the works.
 Beyond those two projects, I also update my portfolio and github quite frequently.
 ### 📫 Where to find me
 Email me: dennismcmeekan@gmail.com

 <!--img src="https://github.com/pr2tik1/pr2tik1/blob/master/IMAGE-NAME" -->